 Click here for additional race weekend information

-There are no refunds, transfers or credits, unless you register by September 19, AND notify the race director of your withdrawal by e-mail at least two weeks prior to your race.
-There are NO transfers to other athletes.
-ALL refunds from ALL races will be issued at the same time – after our Florida Beach Halfathon, on or about April 1, 2014.
+To receive a refund, transfer or credit, you must register before September 18 for the Clearwater Marathon and notify the race director in writing or by e-mail at least two weeks prior to the race.
+All refunds will be issued after the Florida Beach Halfathon, on or about April 1, 2015.

 : 2:35:58 Scott Colford, 31, Logansport, IN 2002